 ‘There’s no reason why the care environment has to be bland, especially where children and young adults are concerned.
 The whole idea behind the design at Stourbridge House was to make it feel like a home from home and to make it a place where children and young people want to be.

 We achieved this through the clever use of design, paying close attention to colour psychology, embracing accessibility and encouraging independence at all stages.
 So far, we’ve had fantastic feedback and can’t wait to see how the children and young people get on.’

-Read more about Mood Interiors and let us know what you think about their new venture.
+What do you think of Mood Interiors new venture?
 Should this be the way forward for young disabled people who spend time in residential care?
-Let us know at email@example.com or tweet us @weareMFON
+Let us know at firstname.lastname@example.org or tweet us @weareMFON